hexaaproject/ansible-hexaa/README.md

 **Backup:**

-You only need to make backups of the `/opt/hexaa/mysql`.
+You only need to make backups of the contents of `/opt/hexaa/mysql`.

 ## Development